horiacondrea/Isaac-2D/README.md

 ### How do I get set up? ###

-See the wiki page for documentation and tutorials
+See the wiki page for documentation and tutorials.

 ### Who do I talk to? ###